1928 United States presidential election in North Carolina

-Vote

-At the beginning of October, polls were suggesting that despite the divide in the state’s Democrats, Smith would carry the state, and he visited Raleigh in mid-October.
+At the beginning of October, polls were suggesting that despite the divide in the state's Democrats, Smith would carry the state, and he visited Raleigh in mid-October.
 This prediction of a Smith victory despite Protestant opposition to his Catholicism and his anti-Prohibition views seemed confirmed in the days before the poll.
 However, with late counting, it became apparent that Smith had lost the state alongside Virginia, Florida and Texas.

-Hoover’s victory was due to a combination of anti-Catholicism – at its strongest in the fishing communities of the Outer Banks, where he carried several counties that had gone to John W. Davis in 1924 by four- or five-to-one margins – with increasing middle-class Republican voting in such cities as Charlotte, Durham and Greensboro.
-Although the state’s Black Belt remained extremely loyal to Smith, this was not enough to come close to holding the state against traditional Appalachian Republicanism alongside urban and Outer Banks trends against him.
-Overall, Hoover won North Carolina by 9.88 percent, which made it his second-best state in the former Confederacy after Florida, and the only occasion between 1876 and 1964 North Carolina would vote Republican, it would vote solidly Democratic until Richard Nixon won the state in 1968.
+Hoover's victory was due to a combination of anti-Catholicism – at its strongest in the fishing communities of the Outer Banks, where he carried several counties that had gone to John W. Davis in 1924 by four- or five-to-one margins – with increasing middle-class Republican voting in such cities as Charlotte, Durham and Greensboro.
+Although the state's Black Belt remained extremely loyal to Smith, this was not enough to come close to holding the state against traditional Appalachian Republicanism alongside urban and Outer Banks trends against him.
+Overall, Hoover won North Carolina by 9.88 percent, which made it his second-best state in the former Confederacy after Florida, and the only occasion between 1876 and 1964 in which North Carolina would vote Republican.
+The state would subsequently vote solidly Democratic until Richard Nixon won it in 1968.

 As of the 2024 presidential election, this is the last election in which Orange County voted for a Republican presidential candidate.